Tetris is good fun, but teaches us life skills too: Young enthusiasts

 With no official numbers available, enthusiasts put their numbers here at about 400, and an estimated 75 per cent of them are teenagers.

-The interest group officials have observed an uptick in the number of teens, especially those between 13 and 15 years old, joining the Tetris gaming scene.
+Interest group officials have observed an uptick in the number of teens, especially those between 13 and 15 years old, joining the Tetris gaming scene.

-These interactions have led to the formation of the Singapore Polytechnic Mind Sports Tetris division in 2023, which also holds its own physical and online tournaments.
+These interactions led to the formation of the Singapore Polytechnic Mind Sports Tetris division in 2023, which also holds its own physical and online tournaments.

 Some play the game recreationally, but there are those who compete against one another for supremacy.